FireBreather65/FireBreather65/README.md

 ```
 - 💬 Ask me about Figma, Git, GitHub, HTML5, and CSS3.

-- ⚡ In my free time, I love to taking public transit, listening to music, or practicing my photography skills (or all 3 at once 😉)
+- 🙌🏾 In my free time, I love taking public transit, listening to music, or practicing my photography skills (or all 3)

 - 📫 You can email me at malyciaashley(at)gmail.com.
 ```